48 Jing3 井

 射she3 of 井jing3 (the well) 谷gu3 (the cavity) 射鮒fu4 (the crucian carp) signifies to shoot as well as to spray.
 The sense of water spraying from the cavity is more likely than shooting fish in the well, as crucian carp are very small.

-Enlightenment through nine two: dig deeper; no breakthroughs, no development.
+Enlightenment through nine two: 1) dig deeper; no breakthroughs, no development, and 2) to prepare oneself in all respects.
 The well water is potable but barely enough to raise the small fish.
-The bucket leaks as well, signifying that it is of limited use; therefore no one will use it.
-A project has reached preliminary success but still far from the result for production, and it needs recognition.
-If this line changes to feminine, the hexagram will become Jian3 (39), difficulty (in proceeding), but it will correlate with line 5 (i.e. the water source and a good product, as well as the decision maker).
-Here line 2 is advised to devote itself to the mission regardless of personal gain or loss.
+The bucket leaks as well, signifying it is of limited use.
+Therefore, no one can get it to drink.
+The product has been successfully developed and needs mass production.
+However a good product doesn’t guarantee good sales.
+When this line changes to feminine, the hexagram becomes Jian3 (39), difficulty (in proceeding).
+Though the situation is difficult, it is in correlation with line 5 (the water source and the decision maker), and it is advised to devote oneself to the task as it is a mission.

 The 3rd line

-Text: Jing (the well) is cleaned (but) (its water is) not (possible to be) drunk, (so the passerby) feels sorry for me, (the problem of) which can be managed by drawing up (water); the king is bright (i.e. clear minded), all will benefit by good fortune.
+Jing (the well) is cleaned but its water is not possible to be drunk, so the passerby feels sorry for me, the problem of which can be managed by drawing up water.
+The king is bright (i.e. clear minded); all will benefit by good fortune.

 Masculine line 3, water, is in its right place and in correlation with line 6 at the top, which signifies that water is potable and accessible as well.
 However from a holistic view of hexagram Jing, the water of the upper trigram Kan, lifted up by the wood of the lower trigram Xun, is drunk by the mouth of the inner lower trigram Dui (joy, the marsh) represented by feminine line 4, the courtier.
 It stays between line 3 and line 5 (the king) and acts as a barrier to those below who intend to ascend to the upper trigram as it rides on masculine line 3, like a courtier oppressing able and virtuous people.